-[#] These items in the table must only be included in rights offers and claw-back offers circulars if the proposed rights offers and/or claw-back offers results in any direct change in respect of such disclosure items, if not, an appropriate negative statement must be included.
+[#] The items above must only be included in circulars if there is any direct change in respect of such disclosure items, if not, an appropriate negative statement must be included.

-- 11.14 the following information must be included, inter alia, on the LA: - (a) the salient details of the corporate action must be printed on the front page of the LA; - (b) the instructions in respect of acceptance and payment, sale and renunciation and registration; and - (c) where excess securities are made available, the application form must be printed in a different colour to the LA. - 11.15 In addition, the circular should contain details of all Category 2 transactions, as described in paragraph 9.15, not previously notified to shareholders by way of a circular.
+- (b) the instructions in respect of acceptance and payment, sale and renunciation and registration; and - (c) where excess securities are made available, the application form must be printed in a different colour to the LA. - 11.15 In addition, the circular should contain details of all Category 2 transactions, as described in paragraph 9.15, not previously notified to shareholders by way of a circular.